-In addition to the on-line application, nominating officials/departments also should provide a letter of nomination, a current version of the candidate's vita, up to two additional letters from prominent scholars in the field of the candidate, and scholarly materials sufficient to allow evaluation of her/his merits.
+The nominating officials/departments should provide a letter of nomination, a current version of the candidate's vita, up to two additional letters from prominent scholars in the field of the candidate, and scholarly materials sufficient to allow evaluation of his/her merits.
 Nominators and supporting letters should explain the significance of awards or honors that the candidate has received.
 Occasionally more than one member in a department or unit is eligible and can be nominated.
-All of the internally produced material can be uploaded directly to the system as separate documents; hard copy materials such as books or journals can be submitted directly to the Vice Provost for Research.
-Supporting materials from other individuals or institutions also may be submitted to email@example.com.
+The materials should be submitted to the Internal Grants email address at firstname.lastname@example.org; Hard copy materials such as books or journals can be submitted directly to the Vice Provost for Research.
+Supporting materials from other individuals or institutions may also be submitted to email@example.com.

 Review process: Recipients of both awards will be selected by the Faculty Research Awards Committee.
 The Committee has the option of declining to make either or both of the awards in a given year if, in its judgment, no nomination is sufficiently compelling.

 2017 Recipients of the Faculty Research Awards

 Distinguished Achievement in Research Award: Adam Lifshey, Professor, Department of Spanish and Portuguese